dsdaveh/siahl-ringers/README.md

 The project is intended to create a framework for examples of data science workflows that a complex project might typically require as well as a gallery of artifacts.

-The context of the project surrounds an existing adult hockey league in Norther California with a public web site that displays several decades of data from games played on a daily basis.
+The context of the project is intentionally uncontroversial and broad, involving an existing adult hockey league in Norther California with a public web site that displays several decades of data from games played on a daily basis.

+### Process and Frameworks used
 * Problem Definition / Stakeholder Communication
+    * `Quarto` docs
 * Data Acquisition
+    * Web scraping : `rvest`
-* Exploratory Data Analysis
+* Exploratory Data Analysis & Data Visualization
-* Data Visualization
 * Analytical Methods
 * Interactive Data Product Development - early prototype
+    * mobile app: `shinymobile`
+    * `CSS` for demo
 * Production Deployment - not started
+    * automated data refresh
+    * code refactoring into packages for maintenance
+    * automated deployment

 ## TL;DR